Catherine adores cats of all kinds and appreciates the nuances of feline communication, their intelligence and

 Cats are among my favorite things in life.
 They run the gamut from playful and silly to dramatic and arrogant.
 They are excellent communicators but only to those who take the time to notice the nuances.
 Cat lovers who are attuned to their felines will be generously rewarded with true affection and companionship peppered with humor and unpredictability.

-My early morning habit is checking e-mail while enjoying my cup of coffee.
+My early morning habit is checking e-mail while enjoying a cup of coffee.
 I savor the peace and quiet before the rest of the family wakes up.
-A few years ago I happened to open a link to a YouTube posting entitled Cat Man Do and found myself spewing latte and laughing aloud!
+A few years ago, I happened to open a link to a YouTube posting entitled Cat Man Do and found myself spewing latte and laughing aloud!
 Rarely have I seen anyone nail cat behavior so perfectly!
 This was my introduction to the creative genius of Simon Tofield, and I continue to be a huge fan today.